 - Crush Injuries: Heavy machinery that is out of control due to a defect or operator error can crush an individual, often leading to fatal injuries.
 In other instances, a worker can be paralyzed or have their arms, hands, legs or feet crushed between moving parts while attempting to fix the machine.

 After being hurt in a construction accident, it is important to seek any necessary medical attention and inform your employer about what happened.
 At that point, things can start to feel like an uphill battle.
 Your employer might not deny your claim, or their insurance company may try to give you a small settlement in hopes to save themselves some money.
 What are you supposed to do then?

-Contact Matzus Law LLC and let our Pittsburgh construction injury attorney know about what happened.
+Contact Matzus Law LLC LLC and let our Pittsburgh construction injury attorney know about what happened.
 For more than 20 years, we have been providing outstanding personal injury representation to clients, fighting the biggest and toughest corporations and insurance companies to insist our clients get the compensation they deserve.
-You can learn more about our services and your legal options by calling (888) 353-7088 and requesting a free consultation.